Akama-EO/bi-portfolio-projects-/Sales_02/README.md

 - **Data Structuring:**
   - Use a whole range or convert your data into a table for dynamic analysis.
   - Ensure your formulas update automatically as new data is added.
-- **Dashboard Elements:** Create a visually appealing and easy-to-read dashboard using charts, conditional formatting, and clear labeling.
+- **Dashboard Elements:** Create a visually appealing and easy-to-read dashboard using slicers, charts, conditional formatting, and clear labeling.
-- **No Pivot Tables:** Focus on using formulas and manual chart setups instead of Pivot Tables.

 ## Road Map
 1. **Use Excel Functions and Formulas:**
    - Leverage a variety of Excel functions to calculate totals, averages, and other key metrics.
    - Example functions include `SUMIF`, `COUNTIF`, `AVERAGE`, and logical functions like `IF` and `AND`.

 2. **Select a Whole Range or Turn Your Data into a Table:**
    - Convert raw data into a structured table to enable dynamic range references and facilitate easier data management.

-3. **Make it Simple:**
+3. **Add Interactivity with VBA and Macros:**
+   - Write VBA and Macros to add interactivity to the dashboard filter.
    - Ensure the dashboard is clear and easy to understand.
 Avoid clutter and use visual elements that make the data immediately comprehensible.
-   - Focus on key performance indicators (KPIs) that truly matter to the business.
-   - Consider aspects such as product performance, market trends, and potential areas for cost savings or revenue growth.

 ## Dashboard Components

 - **Header Section:** Company logo, dashboard title, and reporting period.
 - **Key Metrics Summary:** Display total sales, average order value, number of orders, etc.
 - **Visual Charts:** Use line charts, bar charts, and other visuals to depict trends and comparisons.
+- **Animated Filters:** Write VBA and Macros to add interactivity to the dashboard filter.
 - **Detailed Breakdown:** Provide additional insights like top-selling products, regional performance, and sales by sales channel.
 - **Recommendations:** Clearly highlight strategic recommendations based on the data analysis.